snowfluke/offlineAnalysisBoardChessCom/README.md

-# Chess.com Offline Analysis Board by Awal Ariansyah
+# Chess.com Offline Analysis Board

 # How to use
 1. Open folder www.chess.com folder